Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <img src = "DOCS/Home.png">

-The colour chosen was a gradient of Red and Green, with Greens and Reds picked for correct and incorrect answers as these would be standards expecting from the user.
+The colour scheme chosen was a gradient of Red and Green, with Greens and Reds picked for correct and incorrect answers as these would be standards, expected by the user (Green for Correct, Red for Incorrect).
 The background for answers is cream with black text to display text as it stands out.
-The Rules and Instructions are Blueish to Stand out from the Green and Red.
+The Rules and Instructions are Blueish to Stand out from the Green and Red Options.

+Warnings have Red Headers to signify they are important to the user.